hokonohara/eclipse-edc.github.io/content/en/documentation/for-contributors/_index.md

 - _a plugin class_: extends `Plugin<Project>` from the Gradle API to hook into the Gradle task infrastructure
 - _extensions_: they are POJOs that are model classes for configuration.
 - _conventions_: individual mutations that are applied to the project.
-For example, we use conventions to add some standard repositories to all projects, or to implement publishing to OSSRH and MavenCentral in a generic way.
+For example, we use conventions to add some standard repositories to all projects, or to implement publishing to Snapshot Repository and MavenCentral in a generic way.
 - _tasks_: executable Gradle tasks that perform a certain action like merging OpenAPI Specification documents.

 It is important to note that a Gradle build is separated in _phases_, namely _Initialization_, _Configuration_ and